pnp/pnpjs/docs/concepts/selective-imports.md

 If you only need to access content types on the web object you can reduce size by only importing that piece.

-> **Gotcha**
-> If you import only an interface from a sub-module AND rely on the functionality within that module you need to include two separate imports.
-The reason being that during testing it will pull the default imports (because we are using ts-node) but the interface only import statement will be stripped when it is transpiled.

 ```TypeScript
 // this will fail
 import { sp } from "@pnp/sp";